d3rp3tt3/ai-case-study/README.md

-# Tempus: Using Artificial Intelligence to Predict and Create Successful Patient Treatment Plans
+# Tempus AI: Using Artificial Intelligence to Predict and Create Successful Patient Treatment Plans

 ## Overview and Origin

-[Tempus](https://www.tempus.com/) was founded in 2015 and is pre-IPO.
-The company's legal name is Tempus Labs, Inc.
+Eric Lefkofsky founded [Tempus](https://www.tempus.com/) in 2015 after his wife was diagnosed with breast cancer.
+He has said he wanted to use data to create better treatments for patients and improve their overall recoveries.

-Eric Lefkofsky is the founder.
-[Eric's bio on the Tempus website](https://www.tempus.com/team_members/eric-lefkofsky/).
-He is a co-founder and Chairman of Groupon and is a founding partner of a venture capital company named [Lightbank](https://www.lightbank.com/team-portfolio/eric-lefkofsky).
+> [Lefosky](https://www.tempus.com/team_members/eric-lefkofsky/) is a co-founder and Chairman of Groupon and is a founding partner of a venture capital company named [Lightbank](https://www.lightbank.com/team-portfolio/eric-lefkofsky).

-Eric Lefkofsky has said he started the company because his wife was diagnosed with breast cancer.
-He wanted to use data to inform patient diagnoses and treatment to improve patients' overall recovery.
+Tempus AI's legal name is Tempus Labs, Inc.

+### Financials

+Tempus AI had its initial public offering (IPO) on NASDAQ on June 14, 2024 under the ticker symbol TEM.

+Tempus's valuation at IPO was $6.1 billion, and they offered 11.1 million shares of stock at $37.00 per share.
+On the day of the IPO, they raised $410.7 million, with shares closing at $40 per share, up roughly 9%.

-Tempus has 16 investors and has raised $1.3 billion over 13 rounds of funding.
-They are currently a series G company and have had two rounds of debt financing.
-[Tempus financial data on Crunchbase](https://www.crunchbase.com/organization/tempus-3/company_financials).
+Before its IPO exit, Tempus AI had 16 investors and had raised $1.3 billion over 13 rounds of funding.
+They were a series G company with two rounds of debt financing.
+See the [Tempus financial data on Crunchbase](https://www.crunchbase.com/organization/tempus-3/company_financials) and the [Tempus listing on the NASDAQ exchange](https://www.nasdaq.com/market-activity/stocks/tem) for more information on their current financials and market positions.

-Tempus plans to IPO in 2024, seeking a $6.1 billion valuation to make the company public via the NASDAQ public stock exchange.

 ## Business Activities

 ### What Tempus Does

-Tempus is focused on collecting large datasets of medical diagnostics and clinical research findings for clinicians and researchers.
+Tempus collects large datasets of medical diagnostics and clinical research findings for clinicians and researchers.
 They make this data available via web applications and API integrations for other tools, including EHRs.

 Tempus is also working to integrate AI into its technology stack, focusing on providing analysis, pattern matching, and predictive treatment and recovery plans for patients.

 ### Target Customers and Total Addressable Market